onzfonz/comp227/src/content/7/en/part7d.md

 The bundled file will then be configured to use the backend available at the <https://obscure-harbor-49797.herokuapp.com/api/notes> URL.

-We will install <i>axios</i>, start the json-server, and then make the necessary changes to the application.
+We will install ***axios***, start the json-server, and then make the necessary changes to the application.
-For the sake of changing things up, we will fetch the notes from the backend with our [custom hook](/en/part7/custom_hooks) called *useNotes*:
+For the sake of changing things up, we will fetch the notes from the backend with our [custom hook](/en/part7/custom_hooks) called `useNotes`:

 ```js
 // highlight-start